-    Answer: It will be safe if you use a http proxy (IP:Port proxy) to access a secure (https://) website instead of a non-encrypted (http://) website.
+Answer: It will be safe if you use an HTTP or socks proxy (IP:Port proxy) to access a secure (https://) website instead of a non-encrypted (http://) website.
 Secure websites such as PayPal use the encrypted (SSL/HTTPS) connections between the user and its server.
 Thus no one can know the sensitive data you sent or received.

 If you are using a web proxy, your information may be intercepted even if you are accessing a secure website.

-Private proxy is usually safer than public proxy.
-It’s because the private proxy providers would lose their business if they stole the information of the users.
+A private proxy is usually safer than a public proxy.
+It’s because the private proxy providers would lose their business if they stole the information from the users.
 You can try our safe proxy service.
 It encrypts the traffic to improve the security of your online activities.

 Question: Proxy Safe and Internet Service Provider

 I know that when I am using a proxy, my IP address is modified.
-But what is the configuration between my PC, my Internet Supplier and the proxy and the web.
+But what are the configuration between my PC, my Internet Supplier and the proxy and the web?

 1. PC—-Internet Supplier——Proxy—-Web [or]